-Any dispute between the Authorities under or arising out of this agreement shall be referred to a single arbitrator to be agreed upon by the Authorities or in default of agreement to be nominated by the Secretary of State for Communities and Local Government or such other Government Minister as shall be appropriate in accordance with and subject to the provision of [The Arbitration Acts 1950 and 1979] or any statutory modification or reenactment of them for the time being in force
+Any dispute between the Authorities under or arising out of this Agreement shall be referred to a single arbitrator to be agreed upon by the Authorities or in default of Agreement to be nominated by the Secretary of State for Communities and Local Government or such other Government Minister as shall be appropriate in accordance with and subject to the provisions of the Arbitration Act 1996 or any statutory modification or re-enactment thereof for the time being in force.

-21. Complaints
+22. Complaints

-Any complaint received by the Joint Committee or either or both of the Authorities relating to the Crematorium or any Officer employed thereat or to the performance of functions under this agreement shall be dealt with in the first instance in accordance with Broxtowe's formal complaints procedure and if the complaint is not resolved as a result of that process or if a complaint is received from the Local Government Ombudsman by the Monitoring Officer 22.
-Notices
+Any complaint received by the Joint Committee or either or both of the Authorities relating to the Bereavement Services or any Officer of the Authority employed thereat or arising out of the provision of the Bereavement Services shall be dealt with in the first instance in accordance with Broxtowe's formal complaints procedure and if the complaint is not resolved as a result of that process.